tektoncd/operator/docs/TektonConfig.md

 This allows user to choose which all components to install on the cluster.
 There are 3 profiles available:
-- `all`: This profile will install all components (TektonPipeline, TektonTrigger and TektonChains)
+- `all`: This profile will install all components (TektonPipeline, TektonTrigger and TektonChain)
 - `basic`:  This profile will install only TektonPipeline and TektonTrigger component
 - `lite`: This profile will install only TektonPipeline component